TanmayGarg001/1_Java/README.md

 # JavaInit
-All of the basics of Java Udemy Course,YT,Collections Framework etc.
+All of the basics and core of Java Udemy Course,YT,Collections Framework etc.
+Includes
+>Basics
+>Core Java
+>OOPS
+>Frameworks
+>Lambda Expressions
+>Concurrency and Multi-Threading